juzer-hakimji/Juzer-Website/README.md

 # Juzer-Website

+In my website users can
+1)create account
-In my website users can create account and create and save their own notes and can create a list of incomes and expenses(under construction) and compare their incomes and expenses using graphs
+2)create and save their own notes
+3)create a list of incomes and expenses(under construction) 4)compare their incomes and expenses using graphs(under construction)

 you can check my website live at www.juzerhakimji.in